Explore how your team can use Hiver.

 1. Define SLAs for your team

 The first step in your escalation management process is to define your internal SLAs.
-These are the rules you’re going to use to determine when an escalation is necessary, and what actions should be taken after an escalation has been triggered.
+You will use these rules to determine when an escalation is necessary and what actions should be taken after an escalation has been triggered.
 The internal SLAs you define will vary based on your type of business.
 Here are some examples of customer service issues that can trigger escalations:

 • A customer makes five attempts to contact customer support without being assisted.